 While my years as a junior, a CHECK Team Member, and a CHECK Team Leader have prepared my cynicism to politely and diplomatically dismiss assertions that a system at hand will be fine what it doesn’t prepare you for is a whole new world of non-consultant learning and challenges

-... learning and challenges is me being diplomatic, what I mean is there is a level of diplomacy, patience and explaining that you never thought you would reach when looking back at the days of dropping a report with an exec summary a list of issues and (to cover your own arse) the best way to fix it as per the best available guidelines at the time
+‘Learning and challenges’ is me being diplomatic, what I mean is there is a level of diplomacy and patience you thought you would never reach, when looking back at the days of dropping a report with an exec summary a list of issues and (to cover your own arse) the best way to fix it as per the best available guidelines at the time

 That’s expected, limited time on a gig means limited learning of what information might be valuable to the customer, take a risk or play it safe? – well, I’m accountable so I’m playing it safe with the resources and knowledge I have, that is 3 days ?
 1 day reporting – they are getting best practices because I don’t know enough to be ‘truly valuable’.